 If you’re in Japan in the middle of winter and need to stock up on some thermals (and fancy those with a bit of a Santa vibe), you now know where to come!

-Top Tip: While I went to Sugamo on a Saturday afternoon, if it’s possible, try and time your trip for a day in the month with a four in, as on these days the street is lined with traditional market stalls selling everything from bonsai to tea made from ground snake!.
-If you do get to go then, check out this post on the brilliant Only in Japan blog by Jonelle Patrick which explains the best stalls to visit.
+Top Tip: While I went to Sugamo on a Saturday afternoon, if it’s possible, try and time your trip for a day in the month with a four in (ie the 4th, 14th or 24th), as on these days the street is lined with traditional market stalls selling everything from bonsai to tea made from ground snake!.

 The red underwear isn’t the only slightly strange thing about Sugamo though.
 You can’t leave without visiting…